Dholydai/mx-switch-custom/README.md

 Custom Cherry MX footprints compatible with the native KiCad library.
 A Maple Elite-Pi symbol and footprint.

 These custom width footprints allow keyboard designers to create uniform linear angled key columns within straight rows of keys.
-The conventional 1/4-1/2-1/4 horizontal keystagger between the rows of character keys is replaced with a uniform 1/3-1/3-1/3.
+The conventional 1/4-1/2-1/4 horizontal keystagger between the rows of character keys is replaced with a bilateral 1/3-1/3-1/3.

 Quality of key switches: